 Why do digital shoppers prefer Amazon over other brands?

 Amazon has become synonymous with online shopping in the US.
-The platform overpowers its competitors and is way ahead of them in terms of popularity.
-For example, Walmart, ranked as the second-best shopping app, only had 86.05 million users the same month.
+In 2021, the platform ranked as the second-best shopping app, right after Walmart, which had 120 million users.

 2. Amazon stats confirm nearly 100% of regular customers trust Amazon.

-According to one survey from 2019, 89% of the buyers interviewed stated that they’d likely choose Amazon over any other e-commerce platform.
+According to one survey from 2019, 89% of the buyers interviewed stated Amazon is their choice over any other e-commerce platform.
 Also, 98% of daily customers said they trust and prefer Amazon, while 99% of those who use it weekly said the same.